 *Descriptions listed for classes are potential activities.
 Classes are catered to the interest of the group and are subject to change.

-To register via Mail: send one Enrollment Form per family (see link in right column) and one Medical & Release Form per person (see link in right column).
+To register via Mail: send one Enrollment Form per family and one Medical & Release Form per person.
 Send check or money order to – P.O.
 Box 504, Trabuco Canyon, CA 92678.